hanif-ali/local-storage-demo/README.md

 memos = JSON.parse(localStorage.getItem("logs"));
 ```

-Note: `localStorage` is hightly inseure and should never be used to store any kind of private data
+Note: `localStorage` is highly insecure and should never be used to store any kind of private data